levoxtrip/TKB/docs/topics/JavaScript/ThreeJS/Basics.md

 The `HemisphereLight` is similar to the `AmbientLight` but it emits a different color from the ground than from the sky.
 `const hemLight = new THREE.HemisphereLight('colorSky','colorGround',intensity)`

+You also can add `flatShading:true` as a parameter.

 ## RectAreaLight